Skip to Content

 • Pin

 Bring a taste of nostalgia to your kitchen with these classic Gingersnaps.
-Created by the Betty Crocker Kitchens, these cookies are crisp on the outside, slightly chewy in the center, and packed with cozy flavors of ginger, cinnamon, cloves, and molasses.
-They also deliver a crisp, crackly top thanks to a simple dip in granulated sugar before baking.
+Created by the Betty Crocker Kitchens, these cookies bake up crisp on the outside and are filled with cozy flavors of ginger, cinnamon, cloves, and molasses.
+While gingersnaps and soft molasses cookies are often confused because they share similar ingredients, their key difference is texture: gingersnaps have a crisp texture and satisfying “snap” when broken, while molasses cookies are soft and chewy.
+A dip in granulated sugar before baking gives them their signature crackly tops and extra crunch.
 Whether you’re baking a batch for Christmas cookie exchanges, pairing them with your morning coffee, or serving them alongside ice cream, these homemade Gingersnaps are a timeless treat you’ll want to make all year long.

 Recipe Ingredients